Iran parliament vote seen bolstering Supreme Leader

 For Khamenei, the parliamentary election could reinforce his grip on power against a president seen as trying to undermine the clergy's central role in Iran's complex political hierarchy.

-Ahmadinejad and his "deviant current" allies have alarmed Khamenei's conservative camp by emphasising nationalist themes of Iranian history and culture over the Islamic ruling system introduced by revolutionary leader Ayatollah Ruhollah Khomeini.
+Ahmadinejad and his "deviant current" allies have alarmed Khamenei's conservative camp by emphasizing nationalist themes of Iranian history and culture over the Islamic ruling system introduced by revolutionary leader Ayatollah Ruhollah Khomeini.

 Khamenei succeeded Khomeini, who died in 1989.